alanng10/class-lang/Info/Article/Word/a.md

 Words "add", "sub", "mul" and "div" have meanings that are count more, count less, count times more, and count times of.

-Word "equal" has meaning that is same.
+Word "same" has meaning that is equal.

 Word "less" has meaning that is compared.